Cosmic-Chimps/timon-activity-pub/Kroeg.Server/README.md

 ## Description
 This project contains most of the ActivityPub server.
 It starts up a simple pipeline, with MVC and static files.
 It also injects its own middleware, the [GetEntityMiddleware](Middleware/GetEntityMiddleware.cs).
-This middleware tries to read an entity from the database, based on the `Host` header (and rewrites `http` to `https` if `RewriteRequestScheme` is set in the config), and either calls into MVC to run the [RenderController](Controllers/RenderController.cs), or directly returns AS2 JSON (or OStatus-compatible ActivityStreams Atom).
+This middleware tries to read an entity from the database, based on the `Host` header (and rewrites `http` to `https` if `RewriteRequestScheme` is set in the config), and either calls into MVC to run the [RenderController](Controllers/RenderController.cs), or directly returns AS2 JSON.

 ## Using it
 To set up Kroeg and properly create an actor, set up with an `inbox`, `outbox`, and all the `Collection`s it should have, first ensure you have the dependencies installed: